Want to make a really great passive income from your blog? Then join Mediavine! In this article I share exactly how to make money with Mediavine ads.

 First things first, what exactly is Mediavine?
 Mediavine is a full-service advertising management company.
-In other words Mediavine place ads on your site and manage all the complicated business of selling ads, optimising ad placements, making sure the right ads appear on your blog in the right place at the right time, managing the relationship with advertisers and more.
+In other words Mediavine place ads on your site and manage all the complicated business of selling ads, optimizing ad placements, making sure the right ads appear on your blog in the right place at the right time, managing the relationship with advertisers and more.

 All you have to do is sign up to Mediavine and then get on with the business of creating great content for your readers, safe in the knowledge that Mediavine will handle everything else and send you money at the end of each month.

-Better still Mediavine are passionate about building sustainable businesses for content creators, which means they don’t just supply and manage ads, they also offer support, technology and resources to help their publishers (us bloggers!) to optimise their content and maximise ad revenue.
+Better still Mediavine are passionate about building sustainable businesses for content creators, which means they don’t just supply and manage ads, they also offer support, technology and resources to help their publishers (us bloggers!) to optimize their content and maximise ad revenue.

 How do you qualify for Mediavine?